Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Example H6

-Put simply, a conversion is the action you want your website visitor to take.
-For an e-commerce site, this is usually a purchase.
-However, depending on your business, sector or audience (B2B or B2C), a conversion can take many forms:
+A conversion can be defined quite simply: it is the action you want a visitor to take on your website.
+If you run an e-commerce site, this most commonly means a purchase.
+However, depending on your business model, industry, and audience (B2B or B2C), a conversion can take many other forms, including:

-The conversion rate is the percentage of visitors who complete a desired action compared to the total number of website visitors.
-This key performance indicator is usually expressed as a percentage.
-Here’s a practical example:
+The conversion rate (also referred to as the transformation rate) is the proportion of people who complete a conversion compared with the total number of visitors to a website.
+This key performance indicator is typically expressed as a percentage.
+The calculation is straightforward — here is a practical example:

-To help you optimise and monitor your seo conversion rate, Incremys offers several innovative modules.
-With personalised AI, you receive tailored recommendations to enhance user experience and maximise conversions.
-The content production module enables you to create optimised, relevant pages that turn visitors into customers.
-Finally, the performance reporting module provides detailed, ongoing analysis of your results, making it easier to adjust your SEO strategy and generate more qualified conversions.
+To track and optimise your SEO conversion performance more effectively, Incremys provides several dedicated modules.
+With personalised AI, you receive tailored recommendations to improve user experience and maximise conversions.
+The content production module helps you create relevant, optimised pages that turn visitors into customers.
+Finally, the performance reporting module delivers clear, ongoing analysis — making it easier to refine your SEO strategy and generate more qualified conversions.

 SEO or SEA?